If Salt Spring Island is the jewel of the Gulf Islands, then Ganges Village is its beating heart.

 WHERE EXACTLY IS GANGES VILLAGE?

 The village is located about a 10-minute drive from the Long Harbour BC Ferries terminal (if you've brought a vehicle or caught the BC Transit connection) and about 15 minutes from the Fulford Harbour terminal in the south which connects with Swartz Bay near Victoria.
-If you're coming from mid Vancouver Island, Crofton to Vesuvius Bay is your most direct ferry route.
+If you're coming from mid or North Vancouver Island, Crofton to Vesuvius Bay is your most direct ferry route.

 THE SALT SPRING ISLAND SATURDAY MARKET: A MUST-DO EXPERIENCE

-If you're visiting Salt Spring Island on a Saturday between late April and late October, the Saturday Market in Centennial Park is non-negotiable.
+If you're visiting Salt Spring Island on a Saturday between late April and late October, the Saturday Market in Centennial Park in Ganges is non-negotiable.
 This is one of the most beloved farmers' and artisan markets in all of British Columbia, and it has been running for decades.

 The rule that makes it special: everything sold at the market must be made or grown on Salt Spring Island.
 No imported goods, no resellers.
 What you're seeing when you stroll through the eclectic booths is a direct window into the creative and agricultural life of the island.